Improve Your Collaboration Process For Your Team

 - Reciprocity – We share and we expect sharing in return through reciprocity

-- Reflection – We think and we consider alternatives
+- Reflection – We think and consider alternatives

 - Engagement – We proactively engage rather than wait and see